Terms of Engagement

 We typically incur on behalf of our clients certain costs arising in connection with the provision of any legal services.
 These may include advanced disbursements, such as travel expenses, including hotel, mileage, transportation and meal expenses; filing, recording and certification of documents or other materials; deposition, transcription and videotaping costs; and expert witness or consultant charges.
 Client statements will include an accurate itemization of these advanced disbursements.

-If advanced disbursements exceed $500.00 such costs may be sent to you in a separate disbursement bill in addition to the bill for legal services.
+If advanced disbursements exceed $500.00, such costs may be sent to the client in a separate disbursement bill in addition to the bill for legal services.

 Responses to Audit Letters >

 If a client engages an accountant to audit financial statements, it is likely that the accountant will request, during the audit, that we provide a written description of pending or threatened claims or lawsuits to which we have given substantive attention on behalf of a client.
-This request is typically a standardized letter provided by the accountant which you are requested to send to us.
-Our services in responding to these requests on your behalf will be billed to you in accordance with our fee agreement.
+This request is typically a standardized letter provided by the accountant which the client is requested to send to us.
+Our services in responding to these requests on a client's behalf will be billed to the client in accordance with our fee agreement.

 Communications and Confidentiality >

 Our firm's technology permits our attorneys and staff to use internet-based electronic mail for client communications in many instances.
 Although we have found electronic mail to be an efficient, reasonably private means of communication, it is not, of course, a perfectly secure medium.
-Unless you specifically direct us otherwise, we may use unencrypted electronic mail sent on the Internet to communicate with you and to send documents that we have prepared or reviewed related to this engagement.
+Unless specifically directed otherwise, we may use unencrypted electronic mail sent on the internet to communicate with clients and to send documents that we have prepared or reviewed related to an engagement.

-Please be aware when you communicate with the firm of whether or not your communication is considered secure.
-Do not use computers or other devices where there is no expectation of privacy, such as using your employer-provided email.
-If there is no reasonable expectation of privacy, there is a chance you may inadvertently waive attorney-client privilege regarding that communication.
+Clients should be aware when communicating with the firm of whether or not such communication is considered secure.
+Clients shoudl not use computers or other devices where there is no expectation of privacy, such as using an employer-provided email.
+If there is no reasonable expectation of privacy, there is a chance clients may inadvertently waive attorney-client privilege regarding that communication.

-We trust that our attorney-client relationship will be based on mutual confidence and unrestricted communication that will facilitate our proper representation of you in this engagement.
-If this engagement involves transactions, litigation or proceedings in which our firm appears as counsel of record for you in publicly available records, we reserve the right to inform others of the fact of our representation of you and (if likewise reflected of record in publicly available records) the results obtained, unless you specifically direct otherwise.
+We trust that our attorney-client relationship will be based on mutual confidence and unrestricted communication that will facilitate our proper representation of clients in any engagement.
+If an engagement involves transactions, litigation or proceedings in which our firm appears as counsel of record for a client in publicly available records, we reserve the right to inform others of the fact of our representation of such client and (if likewise reflected of record in publicly available records) the results obtained, unless specifically direct otherwise.

 Termination of Engagement >

 A client may terminate our representation at any time by notifying us in writing.
-Termination of our services will not affect client responsibility to pay the firm for legal services rendered and expenses incurred before termination and in connection with an orderly transition of the matter.
+Termination of our services will not affect a client's responsibility to pay the firm for legal services rendered and expenses incurred before termination and in connection with an orderly transition of the matter.

 Our right to terminate our representation of a client is subject to the limitations and obligations imposed by any applicable court rules and the Rules of Professional Conduct.
-Clients should be aware that several types of conduct or circumstances might permit or require us to withdraw from representing you, including for example, nonpayment of fees or costs, misrepresentation or failure to disclose material facts, action contrary to our advice, and conflicts of interest with another client.
-We try to identify in advance and discuss with our client any situation which may lead to our withdrawal, and if withdrawal ever occurs we will promptly give you written notice of our withdrawal.
+Clients should be aware that several types of conduct or circumstances might permit or require us to withdraw from representing a client, including for example, nonpayment of fees or costs, misrepresentation or failure to disclose material facts, action contrary to our advice, and conflicts of interest with another client.
+We try to identify in advance and discuss with our clients any situation which may lead to our withdrawal, and if withdrawal ever occurs we will promptly give such clients written notice of our withdrawal.

 Document Retention >